fpgadeveloper/fpga-drive-aximm-pcie/README.md

 ## Board Specific Notes

-### VC709
+### VC709 and KCU105

-Note that there is no standalone SDK application for the VC709 in this repository.
-The reason is that the VC709 design is based on the [AXI Bridge for PCI Express Gen3 Subsystem v2.1](http://www.xilinx.com/support/documentation/ip_documentation/axi_pcie3/v2_0/pg194-axi-bridge-pcie-gen3.pdf "AXI Bridge for PCI Express Gen3 Subsystem v2.1"), for which Xilinx does not presently provide a driver.
+Note that there is no standalone SDK application for these eval boards in this repository.
+The reason is that those designs are based on the [AXI Bridge for PCI Express Gen3 Subsystem v2.1](http://www.xilinx.com/support/documentation/ip_documentation/axi_pcie3/v2_0/pg194-axi-bridge-pcie-gen3.pdf "AXI Bridge for PCI Express Gen3 Subsystem v2.1"), for which Xilinx does not presently provide a driver.
-If you use the VC709 design from this repository, you must write your own drivers for standalone and Linux use.
+If you use these designs from this repository, you must write your own drivers for standalone and Linux use.

 ### PicoZed